jasonswat/kafka_newrelic/README.md

-## Trying to configure kakfa intergration for newrelic docker agent, using this repo to test
+## Trying to configure kafka intergration for newrelic docker agent

 1. Add your newrelic key to the docker-compose.yml